uppteam

 When brain science is applied to design, it is known as neuroarchitecture.
 Essentially, it depends on emotional and cognitive responses to different design aspects, such as:

-- Natural light that regulates circadian rhythms
+• Natural light that regulates circadian rhythms.

-- Color tones that impact calmness, focus, or motivation
+• Color tones that impact calmness, focus, or motivation.

-- Acoustic harmony to support conversation or quiet concentration
+• Acoustic harmony to support conversation or quiet concentration.

-- Spatial volume and circulation affect wayfinding, movement, and comfort
+• Spatial volume and circulation affect wayfinding, movement, and comfort.

 Robust research efforts in neuroscience and environmental psychology indicate that these aspects can influence stress, cognitive function, creativity, and the overall wellness of humans.
-For instance, being exposed to natural light in workplaces has been associated with a 15% increase in productivity while reducing cortisol levels.

 The Science Behind Neuroarchitecture

-- Natural views and curved shapes can boost calmness and creativity.
+• Natural views and curved shapes can boost calmness and creativity.
 A VR-based study has revealed that curved environments can lead to higher creativity levels and reduced stress.
 It also considerably diminishes heart rate, making individuals calmer.

-- Ceiling height promotes creative thinking ability.
+• Ceiling height promotes creative thinking ability.
 Higher ceilings can nurture creative and abstract thought, while lower ceilings can enhance focus.

-- Natural daylight potentially controls circadian rhythms, which enhance awareness during the day and the restful quality of the night.
+• Natural daylight potentially controls circadian rhythms, which enhance awareness during the day and the restful quality of the night.

-In conjunction, these observations actually challenge engineers and architects to design spaces that brain research validates.
+These findings challenge engineers and architects to design spaces that brain research validates.

 Core Principles

-Integration of Biophilia and Nature
+Integration of Biophilia & Nature

 Plants, living walls, water features, and views of greenery are known to lower cortisol levels, blood pressure, and stress.
 This is true in every type of space.
 For example:

-- In hospitals, patients with natural surroundings recover faster and require less pain medication than those in rooms with simple walls.
+• In hospitals, patients with natural surroundings recover faster and require less pain medication than those in rooms with simple walls.

-- In workplaces like Amazon’s Sphere in Seattle, the existence of thousands of plants has led to reduced stress and elevated levels of creativity among workers.
+• In workplaces like Amazon’s Sphere in Seattle, the existence of thousands of plants has led to reduced stress and elevated levels of creativity among workers.

-Optimized Circadian and Natural Lighting
+Optimized Circadian & Natural Lighting

 Modern building designs include window positioning strategies, daylight sensors, and daylight-redirecting devices.
 The objective of these elements is to modulate the intensity of light and color throughout the day.
 A VR study suggests that diverse lighting can drastically improve cognitive performance, including memory and visual processing.

-Spatial Configuration and Flow
+Spatial Configuration & Flow

-Texture, Material, and Color Psychology
+Texture, Material, & Color Psychology

 Natural elements like wood and stone can contribute to subconscious comfort.
 On the contrary, reflective surfaces or sharp angles have been reported to trigger stress responses.
 Additionally, colors play a pivotal role.
 For instance, soft greens and blues evoke a sense of calmness, while warm tones foster creativity.
 The color temperature of lighting influences different moods and can adapt spaces to particular tasks.